laughingman77/video_list_csv/README.md

 ## Columns config

 By configuring the `tv_columns` and `movie_columns`, you can dictate which columns are rendered and in what order.

+The column names are separated by the `:` character.

 The possible columns are:

 * `Title`: (Only for Movies) the Movie title.
 * `Edition`: (Only for Movies) the release edition, ie. `Director's Cut`, `Cinematic Cut`, `Special Edition`, `Unrated`, `Uncut` etc.